dt-code-club/site/srv/2022/meeting_9.md

         return
 ```

-This way, if the author of the message is the bot,
-the `return` keyword will stop the function from doing anything else.

 Next, we'll add an if statement
-that sends us a message if we send ".hello".
+that sends a message if we send ".hello".

 ```
 @client.event